Friday, August 28, 2020

 A road-worthy driverless "chilly bin" is inevitable, and hopefully only a couple of years away.
 These micro-cars will make home delivery much more affordable and timely.
 The Kiwi-Kai app would seamlessly integrate with this technology and reinforce its utility.

 Micro-cars will also drive new demand for hiring infrequently used products, as opposed buying.
-The Kiwi-Kai app can accommodate hiring along with other retail.
+The FOODHUBNZ app can accommodate hiring along with other retail.